Board of Directors

 She joined the Acacia Network Family as a Board Member in 1997.
 For more than two decades, she has been a member of, and held Officer positions on the Board of Directors of many of the entities that operate under the Acacia Tree.
 In 2018, she was elected Chairwoman of the Acacia Network Board of Directors.

-She balances her commitments with strong faith as a member of Tercera Iglesia Bautista and a rich family life with her Husband, Twin Daughters and Grandchildren.
+She balances her commitments with strong faith as a member of Tercera Iglesia Bautista and a rich family life with her husband, twin daughters and grandchildren.

 Henry Comas, Vice Chair

-He has participated in some of the nation’s top ranked executive/leadership programs; Center for Homeland Defense & Security’s Executive Leaders Program at the Naval Postgraduate School – Cohort 1502, Harvard University John F. Kennedy School of Government – Executive Leadership Development Program, Partnership for Public Service – Excellence in Government Fellow, FEMA National Emergency Management – Executive Academy – Cohort II.
+Presently, he serves as an instructor at Columbia University’s Climate School.
+Prior to this role, he worked at the Department of Homeland Security as a FEMA Supervisory Emergency Management Specialist – Branch Chief, and as a Senior Management Analyst coordinating HUD programs with other federal, state, and local agencies to assure effective linkages.
+He has participated in some of the nation’s top ranked executive /leadership programs; Center for Homeland Defense & Security’s Executive Leaders Program at the Naval Postgraduate School – Cohort 1502, Harvard University John F. Kennedy School of Government – Executive Leadership Development Program, Partnership for Public Service – Excellence in Government Fellow, FEMA National Emergency Management – Executive Academy – Cohort II.

 He holds certifications as a FEMA Master Professional Continuity Practitioner Level I & II (MPCP), FEMA Master Exercise Practitioner (MEP), International Association of Emergency Managers (CEM®), New Jersey Emergency Manager (NJEM®) and Military Housing Specialist Certification (MHS®).